bleutzinn/gitsync-testing/pages/02.demo-md-1/default.md

 After logging in (use 'john' and 'Demo0123') you can start editing this page by clicking on the <b>Edit me !</b> button at the right.

-Change text, save by clicking the Save button and reload the page. hkjhkj
+Change text, save by clicking the Save button and reload the page.

 aha nohup.
 O gosh!